AKB-UncertaintyHunterX/andrewsboahen.github.io/_pages/about.md

 - **[Jun 2024]** Selected as a [Summer 2024 Sustainable Research Pathways (SRP) Fellow](https://shinstitute.org/andrews-boahen/) for an internship at [Sandia National Laboratories](https://www.sandia.gov).

-- **[Apr 2024]** Helped host the lab event *"🎲 Rolling the Dice: Unveiling Normal Distributions"* as part of the MSU Science Festival — a fun, hands-on booth teaching normal distributions through interactive games.